pclus/git-tutorial/tutorial.md

 One option is to set git through `shh`.
 Another is to install `gh`.
-Follow the [instructions here](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git)
+Follow the [instructions here](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) and then load, from a terminal `gh auth login` and follow the instructions.

 ### Globally change default branch name to `main`